DataONEorg/dataone-web/content/learning/training.md

 - type: card
   background: topography
   small_title: ''
-  title: Reproducible Research Techniques for Synthesis
+  title: Upcoming Training
-  intro: Learn more and register for our 5-day, in-person short course taught in partnership
+  intro: 'We are currently adapting our 5-day, in-person short course for remote delivery.
-    with NCEAS.
+    This is an exciting opportunity for us to reach a broad community, and we are looking forward delivering a high quality learning experience, consistent with our in-person events.
+We know that time is precious and we value your investment in learning with us.
+Details are still being developed: Add your email below to be one of the first to know when registration opens.'
   template: ''
   background_image: ''
   background2: ''
   icon: ''
-  blocks: []
+  blocks:
+  - template: contact-form
+    preform_text: Sign up for news about training activities
+    button_text: Sign Up
+    success_text: ''
+    error_text: ''
   button:
     template: ''
     type: external website